qihaowang65/MotifRewiring/README.md

 ## Output Format
 The output will be an edge list.
 You can set the boolean variable weight to True/False to turn On/Off the weighted version.
 ## Graph Analytics
 Now you have the rewired graph, just apply your desired algorithms to this graph.
+We provided you with DW and K-mean for community detection.

 We also provided GAT.ipynb and GCN.ipynb in the "4.GNN Training" folder.